flyway/flywaydb.org/documentation/database/oracle.md

 ### Oracle Wallet

-You can supply credentials using Oracle Wallet by specfiying properties on the JDBC url.
+You can supply credentials using Oracle Wallet by specifying properties on the JDBC url.
 For example:

 `jdbc:oracle:thin:@dbname_high?TNS_ADMIN=/Users/test/wallet_dbname`

 [See the Oracle documentation for more details](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/connect-jdbc-thin-wallet.html#GUID-20656D84-4D79-4EE9-B55F-333053948966).

+### Kerberos
+{% include teams.html %}

+You can authenticate using Kerberos by specifying the location of the local Kerberos configuration file (which contains details such as the locations of Kerberos Key Distribution Centers), and optionally the local credential cache, to Flyway.
+For example, in `flyway.conf`:

+`flyway.oracle.kerberosConfigFile=/etc/krb5.conf`

+`flyway.oracle.kerberosCacheFile=/tmp/krb5cc_123`

 ## Limitations